23W-GBAC/Shutter101/Automation.md

 , , -sec, f/, ISO
 ```

-Then the error message is like this:
+In the terminal,  the error message is like this:

 ```
 Error: File not found - *.jpeg
-Error: File not found - *.jpeg
-Error: File not found - *.jpeg
-Error: File not found - *.jpeg
-Error: File not found - *.jpeg
 Error: File not found - *.png
-Error: File not found - *.png
-Error: File not found - *.png
-Error: File not found - *.png
-Error: File not found - *.png
 Error: File not found - *.gif
-Error: File not found - *.gif
-Error: File not found - *.gif
-Error: File not found - *.gif
-Error: File not found - *.gif
 Error: File not found - *.JPG
-Error: File not found - *.JPG
-Error: File not found - *.JPG
-Error: File not found - *.JPG
-Error: File not found - *.JPG
 Error: File not found - *.JPEG
-Error: File not found - *.JPEG
-Error: File not found - *.JPEG
-Error: File not found - *.JPEG
-Error: File not found - *.JPEG
 ```

-I did not know what was the problem with my for loop, but it also treat these *(*.jpg, *.png, *.gif, *.JPG, *.JPEG)* as an actual image.
+You can see in the last part of the markdown there are lines that are empty and unnecessary.
+I did not know what was the problem with my for loop, but it also treat these *.jpg, *.png, *.gif, *.JPG, *.JPEG as an actual image.
 That is why they are also included in the list which it should not be.

-So to resolve this, we add condition to skip these file.
+So to resolve this, we add condition to skip these files.

 `if [ "$file" != "*.jpeg" ] && [ "$file" != "*.png" ] && [ "$file" != "*.gif" ] && [ "$file" != "*.JPG" ] && [ "$file" != "*.JPEG" ];`

-The full script will be like this:
+The full script will be like this and fixed the error:

 ```
 touch "$(basename "$(pwd)").md"